 I’ve said before that one day we are going to no longer find things you’ve written, and I’ll be very sad about that.
 But while we’re running out of places to clean, this isn’t that day.
 Along with a whole folder from moms in touch, I found this in a bag that had been stuffed under my desk:

 That’s right, I find this calendar that you put together of the events of his first year.
 On.
 His.
 Birthday.
 I would ask what the odds are of that, but you’d probably respond by asking me the odds of sending me a balloon for my birthday, more than two months after you’d left.

-I confess I was slightly distracted as I was flipping through this; Erin had called me to see if Daniel was awake and it received her text of best wishes.
+I confess I was slightly distracted as I was flipping through this; Erin had called me to see if Daniel was awake and had received her text of best wishes.
 As far as I knew, he wasn’t, although it wasn’t for Kris’ lack of trying – how he slept through her vacuuming the front hall, I will never know.
 Meanwhile, I was trying to maintain my composure on the phone but I was flipping through this booklet calendar, and failing miserably.
-Anyone else I would’ve told to call back, but somehow I’m able to cry in front of Erin.
+Anyone else, I would’ve told to call back, but somehow I’m able to cry in front of Erin.